Frank Lloyd Wright: Childhood (1867–1885)

-In 1881, soon after Wright turned 14, his parents separated.
-In 1884, his father sued for a divorce from Anna on the grounds of "... emotional cruelty and physical violence and spousal abandonment".
+In 1881, shortly after Wright turned 14, his parents separated.
+In 1884, his father filed for divorce from Anna on the grounds of "... emotional cruelty and physical violence and spousal abandonment".
 Wright attended Madison High School, but there is no evidence that he graduated.
 His father left Wisconsin after the divorce was granted in 1885.
 Wright said that he never saw his father again.